thecredibleway/thecredibleway-com/docs/faq/questions/does-the-bible-allow-slavery.md

 sidebar_position: 10
 toc_min_heading_level: 2
 toc_max_heading_level: 4
-title: Does the Bible allow slavery? | Christian Apologetics
+title: Does the Bible Allow Slavery? | Christian Apologetics
-sidebar_label: Does the Bible allow slavery?
+sidebar_label: Does the Bible Allow slavery?
 description: Explore what the Bible really says about slavery.
 Understand the historical context, God's permissive will, and the transformative message of equality in Christ.
 keywords: ["Does the Bible allow slavery","Bible and slavery","Christian apologetics slavery","slavery in the Bible","Philemon and Onesimus","biblical context slavery","God's permissive will","biblical equality","slavery vs servanthood"]
 ---

-# Does the Bible allow slavery?
+# Does the Bible Allow Slavery?

 Slavery is one of the most emotionally and morally charged subjects in any discussion about the Bible.
 Critics often point to biblical texts mentioning slavery to claim that Scripture